robparrott/docker-drupal/README.md

 and run vagrant up with the docker provider:
 ```
+vagrant up mysql --provider=docker
+vagrant up drupal --provider=docker
-vagrant up --provider=docker
+vagrant up varnish --provider=docker
 ```

-This will downaload and build, then run the container.
+This will download and build, then run the container.
+Note: we start up each individually in order to avoid some funky race conditions when docker tried to link the containers.
+Hopefully this will be resolved in a later version of Vagrant.

 (BELOW IS UNMODIFIED TEXT, WHICH MAY NOT BE RELEVANT.
 REVIEW NEEDED.)